microsoft/react-native-windows-samples/docs/native-modules.md

 > NOTE: Using the default event emitter, `RCTDeviceEventEmitter`, all native event names must be **globally unique across all native modules** (even the ones built-in to RN).
 However, specifying your own event emitter means you'll need to create and register that too.
 This process is outlined in the [Native Modules and React Native Windows (Advanced Topics)](native-modules-advanced.md) document.

 Then we define constants, this is done using the `REACT_GET_CONSTANTS` macro-attribute.
-In this case we are returning a struct which was defined using REACT_STUCT.
-This generates code to automatically translate the struct into a JSObject.
+In this case we are returning a struct which was defined using `REACT_STRUCT`.
+This generates code to automatically translate the struct into a `JSValueObject`.

 It's just as easy to add custom methods, by attributing a public method with `REACT_METHOD`.
 In `FancyMath` we have one method, `add`, which takes two doubles and returns their sum.
 Again, we've specified the optional `name` argument in the `REACT_METHOD` macro-attribute so in JS we call `add` instead of `Add`.